 Calls to NHS 111 are free from mobile phones and landlines and the service can be accessed 24 hours day, 365 days a year by dialling 1-1-1.

 Where you can see a Surrey GP out-of-hours

-There are three locations in the Guildford and Waverley area that provide this service.
+There are three Primary Care Centres (PCC) in the Guildford and Waverley area that provide this service.

 |Opening Days / Times||Royal Surrey County Hospital|

 |Monday to Friday||18.30 to 08.00||18.30 to 08.00||18.30 to 08.00|